TracieDiepBautista/BankingAndVotingcampaign/README.md

 # Python_my_challenge
-This is my very first projects using Python.
+ - This is my very first projects using Python.

-Py_Bank_budget:
+1. Py_Bank_budget:

-do Financial analysis to find out the Profit |Loss during entire period to see how changes are in each period.
+    . what?: do Financial analysis to find out the Profit |Loss during entire period to see how changes are in each period.
+    . how?: use Python functions without Pandas (JupiterNote)

-Py_Poll_voting_results
+2. Py_Poll_voting_results

-helping a State to find out who is the winner by counting the votes from citizens.
+    .
+What: helping a State to find out who is the winner by counting the votes from citizens.
 Also have a comparison among 4 candidates.
+    .
+How: Python function without Pandas (JupiterNote)

+Conclusion: with Pandas we can solve out the above projects quicker and easier but yet, this is likely a self challence if we want to :)